 Entry requirements vary for each programme.
 Check individual programme webpages for specific requirements.

-IMPORTANT: most supporting documents you can upload to your PAC application electronically.
-You will be given instructions on this aspect as you make your application.
+You must upload to your application electronically.
+You will be given instructions on this aspect once you submit your application.

 Finding a Research Supervisor

 Before making an online application, we advise that you first consult with potential academic supervisors at NUI Galway.
 You must contact the research institute or centre that you're interested in studying at or working for.
 They will let you know who the available supervisors are, what their research interests are, and anything else you need to know.
 Our online portal "Find a Supervisor/PhD Project" should also be of use.